Artwork by Joseph Tomanek

-Friday is the perfect day to embrace Venus like energy and to focus on creativity, beauty and sensuality.
+Friday is the perfect day to embrace Venus-like energy and focus on creativity, beauty, and sensuality.

-The Number 13 also holds an extremely potent feminine energy and is considered to be the number of death and rebirth, creation, fertility and blood.
+The Number 13 also holds extremely potent feminine energy and is considered to be the number of death and rebirth, creation, fertility, and blood.

 This is because we have 13 Moon cycles every year and the average female also experiences 13 periods per year.